mkkvkmn/fire/config/readme.md

 ### .env

-You can overwrite settings with environment variables.
+You can overwrite settings in settings.py with environment variables.

-- Add .env file to repository root
+- Add .env file to project root (fire)
+- Use your own data and config folder

 Example .env file contents: